zl90/dungeon-gen/README.md

 6. From the project root directory run the build script: `./build.sh`.
 This will build and run the program (make sure your terminal is in fullscreen mode, or the game won't display correctly).

 ## Ideas/TODOs

-- Basic cursor movement + information panel.
+- ~~Basic cursor movement + information panel.~~
+- Add occupants to terrain tiles.
+- Add treasure/loot to terrain tiles.
+- Display occupants + treasure in the info panel.
 - ~~Random name generation for Units based on RaceType.~~
 - ~~Random name generation for Structures based on StructureType and owner RaceType.~~
 - River tile generation (no clustered hotspots).